Bird Identifier

 Key field marks

-• Often seen fishing cooperatively in coordinated lines or circles
+• Often seen fishing in coordinated groups

 Similar species